Dog Health: A Checklist

 - If not already done, have your dog spayed or neutered.
 Research tells us that spayed and neutered pets live healthier and happier lives than those who have not had the surgery.

 No one knows your dog as well as you do, however, veterinarians are trained to detect diseases before they become costly issues for both your and your pet.
 Make it a habit to schedule an annual checkup for your dog.
+Call 844-711-0204 to connect with a vet near you.
 There is no better gift you can give your four-legged family member than a long, healthy life and annual checkups are an easy way to ensure your dog is receiving preventive care on a regular basis.
 It will be less expensive for you, and it will be better for your dog.

 Compiled by Dr. Bruce Little